 Potter’s House volunteers find this mission so rewarding because they can see their Christian love at work helping the less fortunate.
 To see the smile on the recipients’ faces and their sigh of relief that help is available provides instant gratification for the work that volunteers do through the prayerful assistance of the Virginia Beach United Methodist Church congregation.

-If you would like to share your blessings through the Potter House ministry as a volunteer or as a financial partner, please email Leslie Shaffer or call 428-7727, extension 212.
+If you would like to share your blessings through the Potter House ministry as a volunteer or as a financial partner, please contact the church office.
 Donations may also be made by check with the memo designation “Potter’s House” and dropped in the Sunday offering plate.